NeuralNetworkingTechnologies/jik/README.md

 Then, from the build directory, you can run the following sandbox examples.

-### Mnist classifier
+### MNIST classifier

-This example will classify the Mnist dataset (see here: http://yann.lecun.com/exdb/mnist).
+This example will classify the MNIST dataset (see here: http://yann.lecun.com/exdb/mnist).

 Training a CNN model, without batch normalization: